Sarvagha/Dynamic-Pricing/README.md

 ### Goal

-Our goal is to build a dynamic pricing model that incorporates the provided features to predict optimal fares for rides in real-time.
+Our goal is to build a dynamic pricing model that incorporates the provided features to predict optimal fares for rides in real-time using python.
 The model must consider factors such as demand patterns and supply availability.

 ### Dataset